RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 ### Diffuse Mode := type of thinking required to learn something new (broad learning)

 Your mind can enter the diffused mode by taking a step back and looking at the big picture of what you're trying to learn.
-The goal is to get a general feel of what you're trying to learn without looking at all of the details that complicate it.
+The goal is to get a general feel of what you're trying to learn without looking at all the intricate details.

 Methods:
   1. Look at the big picture, not the details.